Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 For the last few years, microservices have witnessed a tremendous growth in popularity as organizations are increasingly transforming their monolithic applications into microservices.
-However, it is interesting to see that most introductory articles, tutorials, and guides on the subject of microservices implement inter-service communication using synchronous RESTfull communication patterns.
+However, it is interesting to see that most introductory articles, tutorials, and guides on the subject of microservices implement inter-service communication using synchronous RESTful communication patterns.

 {% include image_with_caption.html url="/images/interest_micro.png" description="Google trends chart for interest over time for the search term 'microservices'." %}